What is the GMAT®?

 When to take the GMAT

-Because MBA and other business programs have a wide range of application deadlines, you’ll want to research your programs of interest ahead of time and ensure that your GMAT score can be reported in time for your earliest deadline.
-Your GMAT score is good for five years.
+Because MBA and other business programs have a wide range of application deadlines, you’ll want to research your programs of interest ahead of time to ensure that your GMAT score can be reported in time for your earliest deadline.
+Keep two other data points in mind: Your GMAT score is good for five years and applications take quite a lot of time to complete.
+If possible, it’s a good idea to start studying for your exam at least a year and maybe two years before you want to apply.

 Keep in mind that many MBA programs accept applications in “rounds” that can end as early as September for Round 1 at highly competitive programs and can go as late as the following April or May for Round 3 or even Round 4.

-You’ll want to devote 1–3 months to studying for the GMAT.
-GMAT test takers who score in the 90th percentile or higher typically study more than 120 hours for the exam.
+Most people spend about 2–5 months studying for the GMAT, depending on starting score and goal score.
+According to GMAC, GMAT test takers who score in the 90th percentile or higher typically study more than 120 hours for the exam.

 How much does it cost to take the GMAT?